Sicily Road Trip: Plan The Ultimate 14 Day Sicily Itinerary

 Morning and early afternoon in Trapani

-The coastal town of Trapani is the launchpad to some fantastic west Sicily adventures, like the Egadi Islands and Lo Zingaro Nature Reserve.
-But….these adventures will have to wait for your next Sicily trip.
-This morning, we’re exploring Trapani’s old town, the Centro Storico.
+The coastal town of Trapani is the launchpad to some fantastic west Sicily adventures, like the Isole Egadi (more on them below) and Zingaro Nature Reserve, which we mentioned in Day 1.
+Unless you have some extra days in your itinerary though, or you’re prepared to shift some activities around, these places may have to wait for your next Sicily trip.

-Start with an early morning visit to the local fish market, Mercato del Pesce.
-Then wander out along the spit to the coastal watchtower, Torre di Ligny, for views back towards the city.
+This morning is for exploring Trapani’s old town, the Centro Storico.
+Start with an early visit to the local fish market, Mercato del Pesce.
+Then wander out along the spit to the coastal watchtower, Torre di Ligny, for views back towards the town.

 Also keep an eye out (and up) for the astrological clock on the city’s oldest gate, the Porta Oscura e Torre Dell’Orologio, next to Palazzo Senatorio.